Henry is a popular choice in the UK, ranked #13 in 2025. There's a good chance they'll share their name with at least one classmate throughout school.

 About the Name Henry

-Henry is holding steady in the rankings at #14.
-It reached its peak of #10 in 2021 and has maintained consistent levels since — the hallmark of a name with lasting rather than trend-driven appeal.
+Henry has held its ground, ranked #13 in 2025 and never far from its best of #10 in 2021 — a name with lasting rather than trend-driven appeal.
 The name has been a consistent presence in UK records since 1996.
-It has spent 29 of the last 29 years inside the UK top 100 — a mark of enduring mainstream appeal.
+It has spent 30 of the last 30 years inside the UK top 100 — a mark of enduring mainstream appeal.

 In terms of origin, Henry is rooted in Germanic, where it means "Home ruler".
 Names with strong etymological stories tend to age well — they carry weight beyond fashion cycles.